ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 the manner described in {{RFC6838}}, which can be used to indicate that the media type is encoded as a compact form JWS with either attached or detached payload content.

+To indicate the content is a compact form JWS as defined by {{RFC7515}} with attached payload:

 * Name: JWS
 * +suffix: +jws
 * References: {{&SELF}}